awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-volume.md

 **Methods of Creating a Volume**
 + You can create an EBS volume and attach it to a running instance\.
 For more information, see the procedure below\.
 + You can create and attach EBS volumes when you launch instances by specifying a block device mapping\.
-For more information, see [Launching an Instance Using the Launch Instance Wizard](launching-instance.md) and [Block Device Mapping](block-device-mapping-concepts.md)\.
+For more information, see [Launching an instance using the Launch Instance Wizard](launching-instance.md) and [Block Device Mapping](block-device-mapping-concepts.md)\.
 + You can restore volumes from previously created snapshots\.
 For more information, see [Restoring an Amazon EBS Volume from a Snapshot](ebs-restoring-volume.md)\.

 **To create a new \(empty\) EBS volume using the console**